caramelpony/simple-udp-server/README.md

 ## This was a utility for one of my previous positions
 ## figured I'd host it incase I need it again.

-Simple UDP server to test UDP port forwarding on SCP Routers
+Simple UDP server to test UDP port forwarding on Routers

 ## Getting started